xpmatteo/tddforandroid/manuscript/030-FairyFingers.md

 We start with the following acceptance tests:

  - Single touch.
-Dragging the finger should produce a colored line
+Dragging the finger should produce a colored trail
  - Fade.
-The lines should fade to nothing.
+The trails should fade to nothing.
- - Many lines.
-We draw a line, then we draw another.
+ - Many trails.
+We draw a trail, then we draw another.
  - Many colours.
-Every time we draw a line, we should get a different color
+Every time we draw a trail, we should get a different colour
  - Multi-touch.
-Dragging two fingers should produce two lines.
+Dragging two fingers should produce two trails.
  - Multi-touch dashes.
-We draw a continuous line with one finger, and a dashed line with another finger at the same time.
+We draw a continuous trail with one finger, and a dashed trail with another finger at the same time.
 We should see a pattern like

 ~~~~~
 --   --   --